 Q: What has been your scariest experience as an artist?

-A: I’d say it was the approximately six months in 2007 when I finished the “Domestic Threats” series and was blocked, certain that a strong body of work was behind me, but not knowing what in the world to do next.
-For a professional artist who had been prolific and non-stop for 21 years, this was a profoundly painful, confusing, and disorienting time.
-What I remember most is continuing to force myself to go to the studio any way and, for lack of anything productive to do there, spending long hours soul-searching and reading and thinking about art.
+A: It was the approximately six months in 2007 when I finished the “Domestic Threats” series and was blocked, certain that a strong body of work was behind me, yet not knowing what in the world to do next!
+For a professional artist who had been working non-stop for 21 years, this was a profoundly painful, confusing, and disorienting time.
+I remember continuing to force myself to go to the studio and for lack of anything much to do there, spending long hours reading and thinking about art.

-Eventually after all of this self-reflection I figured things out and had an epiphany.
-“Between,” with drastically simplified imagery, was the first painting in a new series, the “Black Paintings.”
-The series continues and if I may say so, includes some of my most accomplished work to date.
+Eventually after all of this reflection, I had an epiphany.
+“Between,” with drastically simplified imagery, was the first in a new series called, “Black Paintings.”
+I like to think this series includes work that is considerably richer and more profound than the previous “Domestic Threats.”

 Comments are welcome!

 Posted on January 6, 2018, in 2018, An Artist's Life, Black Paintings, Domestic Threats, Pastel Painting, Studio, Working methods and tagged "Epiphany", artist, behind, between, Black Paintings, blocked, certain, confusing, continuing, disorienting, Domestic Threats, drastically, eventually, experience, finished, imagery, includes, knowing, myself, non-stop, painful, pastel, proactive, professional, reading, reflection, remember, sandpaper, scariest, series, simplified.
 Bookmark the permalink.
 Comments Off on Q: What has been your scariest experience as an artist?.